coderefinery/git-intro/content/browsing.md

 ## Creating a copy of the repository by "forking"

-First, we need to make our own copy of the repository.
+A {term}`repository` is a collection of files in one directory tracked by git.
+A {term}`GitHub repository` is GitHub's copy, which adds things like access control.
+Each GitHub repository is owned by a user or organization, who controls what is in it.

+First, we need to make our own copy of the repository **coderefinery/recipe-book**.
 This will become important later, when we make our own changes.

 1. Go to the repository view on GitHub: <https://github.com/coderefinery/recipe-book>
 1. First, on GitHub, click the button that says "Fork".
 It is towards